Stuck at home right now?

 Peel the manioc and break it to remove the hard stem in the middle.
 Break in big pieces (easier by hand)

 Peel the potatoes and cut in big pieces.

 Peel the pantain banana and break in big pieces.

-Add right now one potato to the stewpot.
+Add right now one potato to the pot.
 It will cook more than the others, thus thickening the stew.
 Mash it once well cooked.

-Once the 1h30 has passed add the manioc to the stew, then 20 minutes later the potatoes, then 15 minutes later the plantain banana.
+Wait 1 hour and 30 minutes.
+Then add the manioc to the stew.
+20 minutes later the potatoes, then 15 minutes later the plantain.